The University Writing Center can help students with any kind of communication project (written or oral) and at any stage of the composing process.

 One-to-One Writing & Speaking Consultations

 Our consultants work with students on an individual basis to increase their confidence, help them build up their writing skills, and encourage good writing habits.
-In consultations with certified peer or professional consultants, we can help students:
+In consultations with certified peer consultants, we can help students:

 understand an assignment